matbesancon/hugo-site/content/post/2021-12-11-mutability-library.markdown

 # Functors

-Sadly, the workspace pattern not a silver bullet, even if it covers a lot of cases.
+Sadly, the workspace pattern is not a silver bullet, even if it covers a lot of cases.
 When one needs not only some internal workspace, but also returning a large object?

 The Frank-Wolfe is also composed of different building blocks, gradient computation,